 On August 14, 2013, Florida’s Second District Court of Appeal issued an opinion in the case of Regions Bank v.
 MDG Frank Helmerich, LLC, et al., that is of great benefit to Florida’s judgment creditors.
 In its opinion, the Second District held that a judgment creditor is entitled to post-judgment discovery on the judgment debtor’s assets held jointly with a spouse.
 Regions Bank v.
 MDG Frank Helmerich, LLC, et al., 2013 WL 4081005, 2 (Fla.
 2d DCA 2013).
 That holding provides creditors with a greater net to cast in the hopes of locating assets that are nonexempt and can be used to satisfy the judgment balance.
 Read Full Post

-By: Hans C. Wahl, Esquire This Blog is Part VIII in a series of Blogs designed to provide business owners with a high-level overview of the legal process for collecting on past-due accounts receivables.
-Specifically, Part VIII focuses on executing … Read Full Post
+This Blog is Part VIII in a series of Blogs designed to provide business owners with a high-level overview of the legal process for collecting on past-due accounts receivables.
+Specifically, Part VIII focuses on executing and levying on a debtor’s … Read Full Post